 Thoughtworks' governance structure is designed to foster principled actions, informed and effective decision making and appropriate monitoring of compliance and performance, assuring that the long-term interests of Thoughtworks and its stakeholders are being served.
 To satisfy the Board of Directors' duties, directors are expected to maintain the highest standards of responsibility and ethics.
 The Board of Directors believes there is no single board leadership structure that is optimal in all circumstances.
 As such, the Nominating and Governance Committee periodically considers the leadership structure of our Board of Directors and makes recommendations to optimize its oversight of management.
-Our Board of Directors will continue to review our leadership structure and may make such changes in the future as they deem appropriate.
+Our Board of Directors currently believes that our existing leadership structure is effective.
+The Nominating and Governance Committee and the Board of Directors will continue to review our leadership structure and may make such changes in the future as they deem appropriate.